oresat/getting-started/README.md

 - Subscribe to all of the mechanical-y Slack channels, like #oresat-structure.
 - Install [SolidWorks].
 If you can't get a student license, bug us on Slack and we'll get you one.
 - Please clone (NOT fork!) the [OreSat Structure repo] and begin playing around with SolidWorks.
+Specific instructions on the [Wiki]
 - If you're interested in Thermal, subscribe to #oresat-thermal and we'll tell you how to install CRT's Thermal Desktop.
 - Start attending the mechanical team meetings, which are usually Sunday 10:00am!
+- Take a look at our [walkthrough] of OreSat CAD on youtube, CAD How-to's are included here too.

 ### Electrical Engineers